gofynd/fdk-client-swift/documentation/platform/COMPANYPROFILE.md

 | body | CompanyBrandPostRequestSerializer | yes | Request body |

-Establish a mapping between a company and a brand.
+This API allows to create a company brand mapping, for a already existing brand in the system.

 *Returned Response:*